-Hazard Risk Overall erall Potential Future Hazards - Assessment Hazards Risk Locations and Impacts Magnitude/ Extent Measurement Hurricanes, Tropical Storms or Tree Debris NO Events(s) Within Last 5 instead of more site- specific, the facilities and locations at greatest risk are shared with High Wind Events and Inland Flooding .
-Scales Years WILDFIRE Brushfire, Outdoor Fires or Accidental Event(s) Within Last 5 Years LOW Although few substantial wildfires have impacted Allenstown since the last Plan, the potential exists for large fires in remote or difficult to access locations in the future.
-Drier foliage, slash on the ground, one-egress roadways, along Bear Brook State Park and its trails and in private woodlots could mean both future severe fires and difficulty accessing these fires should the need arise.
-As a member of the Concord Area Fire Mutual Aid Compact, the Town regularly provides other communities with mutual aid for wildfires and would receive aid in turn.
-Bear Brook State Park containing over 50% of the Town's land is the primary concern for future wildfires.
-However, nearby are substantial residential developments in the Wildland Urban Interface and limited emergency access.
-Allenstown is heavily wooded, with difficult, remote areas and many slopes.
+Hazard Risk rerall Potential Future Hazards - Assessment Hazards Risk Locations and Impacts Extent Measurement Scales Hurricanes, Tropical Storms or Tree Debris NO Events(s) Within Last 5 Years instead of more site- specific, the facilities and locations at greatest risk are shared with High Wind Events and Inland Flooding .
+WILDFIRE Brushfire, Outdoor Fires or Accidental Event(s) Within Last 5 Years LOW access locations in the future.
+Drier foliage, slash on the ground, one- egress roadways, along Bear Brook State Park and its trails and in private woodlots could mean both future severe fires and difficulty accessing these fires should the need arise.
+As a member of the Concord Area Fire Mutual Aid Compact, the Town regularly provides other communities with mutual aid for wildfires and would receive aid in turn. • Bear Brook State Park containing over 50% of the Town's land is the primary concern for future wildfires.
+However, nearby are substantial residential developments in the Wildland Urban Interface and limited emergency access. • Allenstown is heavily wooded, with difficult, remote areas and many slopes.
 The wooded lots in the Downtown area and along the Suncook River, the manufactured housing parks surrounded by forestland and the Deerfield Road residential area within Town could be particularly prone to wildfire since a large population is located in rural and wooded locations.
-Most new subdivisions which are approved occur in wooded areas, but most are required to have an adequate water supply for firefighting.
-A lot of slash remains on the ground.
-Some of the lots on private roads or Class VI unmaintained roads could be particularly vulnerable to fire as they might not be readily accessible for fire apparatus.
-Wildfire Classification SECONDARY TECHN lOLOGIC • See also Lightning.
+Most new subdivisions which are approved occur in wooded areas, but most are required to have an adequate water supply for fire- fighting.
+A lot of slash remains on the ground. • Some of the lots on private roads or Class VI unmaintained roads could be particularly vulnerable to fire as they might not be readily accessible for fire apparatus.
+Wildfire Classification SECONDARY TECHN See also Lightning.
 CAL AND HUMAN HAZARDS AGING INFRASTRUCTURE Bridges, Culverts, Roads, Pipes or Underground Lines Events(s) Within Last 5 Years scored Most of the Town's infrastructure is aging and only able to be replaced on a priority basis.
 Therefore, any future natural hazard could render the culverts, ditching, and drainage systems vulnerable.
 Town bridges are aging and could be subject to floods, ice, transportation crashes or debris impacted infrastructure.
 Allenstown Wastewater Treatment Plant servicing the Downtown/Suncook Village area has undertaken many upgrades to its facilities, is undertaking pipe inventories, but would still need to upgrade old pipes and equipment as they fail.
 An Asset Management Plan is available to bring awareness to decision makers and voters.
 Future hazard events such as earthquakes, floods, severe freezing and continued aging infrastructure will make the problem worse.
-See list of Road Washouts for a list of culverts susceptible to future N/A See list of Road Washouts for a list of culverts susceptible to future floods, ice jams, debris, and other hazards.
+See list of Road Washouts for a list of culverts susceptible to future floods, ice jams, debris, and other hazards.
+N/A